Consensys/ethereum-dissectors/README.md

 Currently we support the UDP-based discovery protocol, but support for the RLPx Wire protocol and the ETH subprotocol are in the works.

-Features currently supported by the Ethereum Discovery dissector (we're working on more):
+Here are the features currently supported by the Ethereum Discovery dissector (we're working on more):

 * Heuristics to dynamically detect Ethereum discovery traffic, no matter the port it's running on.
 * Decoding of `PING`, `PONG`, `FIND_NODE` and `NODES` packet, breaking the messages into its elements, with the appropriate datatypes.